righettod/security-advisory/README.md

 📦 It is a **backup copy** of the online version of the security advisories.

-🌏 PDF were generated using this [site](https://www.sejda.com/html-to-pdf).
+🌏 PDF files were generated using this [site](https://www.sejda.com/html-to-pdf).